17pigfarmer/FTPclient/README.md

 # FTPclient
-Using socket+Qt realize a simple FTP client.
+Using socket+Qt make a simple FTP client.

 Some error-handler need to be improved.